Quantum Vacuum energy as the origin of Gravity: Closing Remarks

 $\bullet$ ~ The induced RG flow for Newton's constant that we proposed as a consequence of the RG flow of the coupling $\gcal$ in $\rhovac$ in \eqref{rhovacg} led to an avoidance of a geometric curvature singularity at a scale factor $a=0$.
 There are various theorems asserting that such singularities are unavoidable in cosmology and black holes \cite{Penrose,HawkingPenrose}.
 The latter theorems assume a constant Newton's constant $G_N$, and should be revisited to account for an effective energy scale dependent $G_N$ as proposed in this article.
 This could potentially lead to a resolution of the singularity at the origin of the Schwarzschild black hole solution, in a way analogous to the minimal scale factor $\amin$ above.

-$\bullet$ ~ If the varying $G_N$ proposed in this article is correct, it is testable by other kinds of measurements.
-Let us speculate on some possible directions or topics for further study.
-We already mentioned above that in principle this varying $G_N$ can be measured in bench-top Cavendish experiments as a function of temperature, and that the very few existing experiments carried out at room temperature are roughly consistent with the parameters we inferred from the Hubble tension.
-For cosmology, our formula \eqref{CGdef} for the scale dependent Newton's constant $\CG(\mu)$ implies that the effective Newton's constant is effectively time dependent if one ties $\mu$ to the time-dependent scale factor as in \eqref{muz}.
-There are known experimental bounds on the time variation of $G_N$, usually reported as $\dot{G}_N/G_N$.
-Based on \eqref{CGdef2} one has \beq \frac{\dot{G}_N}{G_N} = H\, \bhat, \eeq where as above $H= \adot/a$.
-The strongest experimental constraints come from pulsar timing \cite{Taylor} which constrains $ \dot{G}_N/G_N < 2 \times 10^{-12} /{\rm yr}$.
-LIGO provides weaker constraints $ < 10^{-9}/{\rm yr}$ \cite{LIGO}.
-These pulsars exist at relatively low redshift $z$.
-Thus taking $H=H_0$ in the above equation \eqref{Gdot}, one finds $\dot{G}_N/G_N \approx 7 \times 10^{-11} \times \bhat \, /{\rm yr}$.
-For $\bhat \approx 0.02$, as we proposed based on Hubble tension data, $\dot{G}_N/G_N \approx 1.4 \times 10^{-12} \, /{\rm yr}$ which is very close to the bound based on pulsars.
-There are many other testable predictions in cosmology in addition to the Hubble tension and those mentioned above.
-A varying $G_N$ may shift CMB acoustic peaks due to modified expansion at $z \sim 1100$, which is testable with Planck or the Simons Observatory data.
-The minimal scale factor $\amin \sim 10^{-22}$ in eq. \eqref{amin} could produce a primordial gravitational wave spectrum detectable by LIGO or eventually the space based interferometer LISA.
+$\bullet$ ~ The minimal scale factor $\amin \sim 10^{-22}$ in eq. \eqref{amin} could produce a primordial gravitational wave spectrum detectable by LIGO or eventually the space based interferometer LISA.
 A weaker $G_N$ at higher redshift $z$ could delay stellar collapse, favoring primordial black holes.
 In fact, based on \eqref{GBH}, for a weaker $G_N$, black holes are smaller for a given mass.
-Very recently, supermassive black holes, with mass on the order of 40 million solar masses have been discovered using the James Webb Space Telescope \cite{JWST} which were formed at an earlier time than expected, and this may be an interesting topic for further study in the context of a varying $G_N$.
+Very recently, supermassive black holes, with mass on the order of 40 million solar masses have been discovered using the James Webb Space Telescope \cite{JWST}, which were formed at an earlier time and smaller than expected, and this may be an interesting topic for further study in the context of the varying $G_N$ that we specifically proposed.